mbid/mbid.github.io/posts/control-flow-for-datalog/index.md

 }
 ```
 Note that nothing prevents us from removing or forgetting to add a rule governing `evals_to_true`, say the `or_eval` rule.
-What we'd need to catch such an error an is an equivalent of Rust's exhaustive match statement in Eqlog, hence sum types.
+What we'd need to catch such an error is an equivalent of Rust's exhaustive match statement in Eqlog, hence sum types.

 So here's what sum types could look like in Eqlog:
 ```eql